Responsibilities During Residency

 1. In general, high priority should be given to completing 36 continuous months of fulltime dermatology training.
 For most residents, this will consist of fulltime clinical training; for residents with a primary commitment to investigative or academic dermatology, this may be a special training track.
 Any time lost from training (example: a medical leave of absence) should be documented and fully justified in the resident evaluation forms filed annually by the program director with the Board.

-2. Any departure from (1), for example time lost for a medical leave of absence, should be documented and fully justified to the Board through the resident evaluation forms filed annually by the program director.
+2. Any departure from (1), for example medical leave of absence or care of a newborn / immediate family member, should be documented and justified to the Board through the resident evaluation forms filed annually by the program director.
+The approval of such absences is at the discretion of the local program director / clinical competency committee.

-3. An absence exceeding six weeks (30 weekdays) in any one academic year or a total of 14 weeks (70 weekdays) over three years, including vacation, should be approved only under truly exceptional circumstances.
+3. An absence exceeding eight weeks (6 weeks leave + 2 weeks vacation) in any one academic year or a total of 16 weeks (80 weekdays) over three years should be approved only under truly exceptional circumstances.
+The ABD will rely on the program director to attest when a trainee afforded extra time away from training is competent for initial certification.

 • Time away spent in program-approved conferences designed to develop dermatology-relevant competencies are not to be used in calculating the total time away from training.
 Residents may have up to 1 week (5 weekdays) per year for educational leave and anything beyond that is at the discretion of the program director.